MarisSuss/MarisSussLv/README.md

 ## 🚀 **Features**

 - **Dynamic Project Showcase**: Displays my projects with descriptions, images, and technologies used.
-- **Contact Form**: Allows visitors to send me messages directly, they are both sent to my email as well as saved in a database.
+- **Contact Form**: Allows visitors to send me messages directly.
+Messages are sent to my email and also stored in the database for reference.
 - **Admin Panel**: Secure area for managing posts and messages.
 - **Multi-language Support**: Available in English and Latvian.
 - **Responsive Design**: Optimized for both desktop and mobile devices.